 - An injury caused by a collision of two or more vehicles

-- An injury caused as a result of a vehicle being illegally parked or used in a way which clearly breaks the law in Ireland.
+- An injury caused as a result of a vehicle being illegally parked or used in a way that clearly breaks the law in Ireland.

 There are likely to be many other types of scenarios where you can legitimately bring a claim for negligence against the driver of another vehicle.
 Speak to one of our specialist personal injury claims solicitors today for further advice.

 About McCarthy + Co

 With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including road traffic accidents.
 We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.

 Our offices are based in Dublin and Cork, but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance and assistance on any form of personal injury.